radleylewis/protonmutt/README.md

 - Protonmail specific configurations are dynamically generated and encrypted with `gpg` and then saved to the `protonmail.gpg`
 - All config files are saved to `~/.mutt/`

+## Issues and Bugs

+I have only used this on one of my machines which is running Manjaro Linux.
+If you get it working on other distributions, please make a pull request!

 ## Resources

 The following resources helped in the creation of this script and may be a useful reference:

 [mutt-wizard](https://muttwizard.com) - Muttwizard is a tool that automatically sets up a neomutt-based minimal email system.
 [Setting up the Mutt mail client with Protonmail](https://brian-thompson.medium.com/setting-up-the-mutt-mail-client-with-protonmail-49c042486b3) - a helpful article on getting up and running with neomutt for Protonmail

 ## License